 Many teenagers are not navigating adolescence successfully.
 Often, even though they have material things, the latest electronics, and spending money, they can be stressed, unhappy, and feel directionless.
 For an increasing number of teenagers, their struggle to manage pressures and expectations leads them to consider suicide as their only means of escape.

-Julie Lowe is a faculty member at CCEF.
-She holds an MA in counseling from Biblical Theological Seminary.
-She is a licensed professional counselor with over 18 years of counseling experience.
-Julie is also a registered play therapist and has developed a play therapy office at CCEF to better serve families, teens, and children Julie and her husband, Greg, have six children and serve as foster and adoptive parents.
+Julie Lowe, MA, is a faculty member at CCEF and a licensed professional counselor with nearly twenty years of counseling experience.
+Julie is also a registered play therapist and has developed a play therapy office at CCEF to better serve families, teens, and children.
+Julie is the author of Child Proof and Building Bridges, as well as the minibooks Helping Your Anxious Child and Teens and Suicide.
+Julie and her husband, Greg, have six children and serve as foster and adoptive parents.

 - Julie Lowe